visualbis/valqsaurus/docs/storage/features/user-security.md

 | Audit logs                                             | Yes                                   | Yes                                   | Yes                                   |
 | Export as datasource                                   | Yes                                   | No                                    | No                                    |

-<sup>2</sup>ValQ features when shared with the "Limited to certain users" option, only selected users or groups can be given view-only or edit access.
+<sup>2</sup>ValQ features when shared with the "Limited to certain users" option, only selected users/groups are given view-only or edit access.

 ### To assign user roles